 For those of you who don’t follow Ron Shevlin in Forbes, the self-proclaimed “Fintech Snark”, he’s a good read.
 Today’s post, The Next Generation Of Banking Consumers Are Baby Boomers (Not Gen Z) is more personal than usual.
-Mr. Shevlin points to the need for financial institutions to address the needs of Baby Boomers, such as their obligation to take on the financial management duties for their parents and grandparents.
+Mr. Shevlin points to the need for financial institutions to address the financial needs of Baby Boomers, such as their obligation to take on the financial management duties for their parents and grandparents.

 Ultimately, he contends, banks have to develop a new set of products and services that meet the needs of the Baby Boomers, who have an increasingly complex relationship with banks.
 As he points out: